 The ocean is a vast and unforgiving place, and humans are not the greatest creatures at surviving in that kind of environment.
-We don’t swim very well because we don’t have fins, nor can we breathe very well (or at all) underwater because we don’t have gills.
+We don’t swim very well because we don’t have fins or webbings, nor can we breathe very well (or at all) underwater because we don’t have gills.

 Yet with our ingenuity, we have developed scuba gear and fins to help us overcome our natural limitations so that we can explore the depths of the ocean (or lake, or river) to our heart’s content.
+With how advanced we have come in our dive theory and scuba gear, almost anyone can scuba dive.
 As exciting as this prospect sounds, being dozens or even hundreds of feet underwater in a location that a human being normally couldn’t survive for long begs the question: Is scuba diving dangerous?

 Is Scuba Diving Dangerous for a Beginner?

 Asking this question is like asking if driving a car or flying a plane is dangerous.
 There are times when, despite following all the safety procedures to the letter, something bad can still happen.
 However, following these precautions dramatically increases the odds of a successful dive with no accidents occurring.

 What exactly are these “safety precautions” that we speak of?
 That can be answered and more if you take a good training course from a certified scuba diving instructor.
 It is vital that you learn the basics from a professional in a controlled environment.

 They will emphasize the importance of safety and run a safety checklist with you each time you put on equipment.
 You will learn about proper scuba diving equipment, how to take care of them, and the phenomenon known as “the bends” which has affected many divers.